c4s4/neon/doc/reference.md

 	  - "command-that-doesnt-exist"
 	  catch:
 	  - print: "There was an error!"
+	# execute a command a print message in all cases
+	- try:
+	  - "command-that-doesnt-exist"
+	  finally:
+	  - print: "Print whatever happens"

 Notes:

-- The error message for the failure is stored in 'error' variable as text.
+- The error message for the failure is stored in '_error' variable as text.

 while
 -----